 " Survival skills can have the potential to save your life or the life of a companion"

-We will take you away from technology.
-No mobiles, no watches, no wifi.
-You will receive clear instructions and demonstration of all survival skills, followed by the opportunity to have a try for yourself.
+Taking you away from the rat race.
+There is no wifi in the forest but we promise you will find a better connection.
+Can you survive a night alone in the woods?
+You will receive clear instructions and demonstration of all survival skills, followed by the opportunity to have a try and practise for yourself.

 WHAT TO EXPECT ON CAMP: